 An unrepentant Marxist, an unpleasant ideological bully and an IRA sympathiser of some vintage, John McDonnell is the avatar for all that’s bad about Corbyn’s Labour Party.
 He needs to go immediately to give this government-in-waiting credibility.

 McDonnell himself isn’t innocent of abuse.
-In 2015, he allegedly joked that supporters in Wirral West should ‘lynch the bitch’, in reference to then-MP Esther McVey.
-Nor have McDonnell’s Momentum protégés have evidently not been vetted for abusive views: Jared O’Mara, the new MP for Sheffield Hallam was once a member of a band whose lyrics included such delightful lines as ‘I wish I were a misogynist/I’d smash her in her face,’ and was recently accused of calling a woman ‘ugly bitch’ outside a local club.
+In 2015, he allegedly joked that Labour supporters in Wirral West should ‘lynch the bitch’, in reference to then-lolca MP Esther McVey.
+McDonnell’s Momentum protégés have evidently not been vetted for abusive views either: Jared O’Mara, the new MP for Sheffield Hallam was once a member of a band whose delightful lyrics included such lines as ‘I wish I were a misogynist/I’d smash her in her face,’ and was recently accused of calling a woman ‘ugly bitch’ outside a local nightclub.
 Although both naturally deny these claims, they nevertheless highlight a culture of sexist abuse that has been enabled by McDonnell and his allies.

 His political views, too, raise concerns.
-McDonnell did himself no favours when he brought Chairman Mao’s Little Red Book into a parliamentary confrontation with George Osborne.
+McDonnell did himself no favours when he took Chairman Mao’s Little Red Book into a parliamentary confrontation with George Osborne.
 For the public, this hilarious stunt only served to cement his well-documented Marxist leanings.
 According to the Shadow Chancellor, we have ‘a lot to learn’ from Das Kapital.
-Be that as it may, it hardly seems appropriate in 21st-century British political discourse, particularly in a country that feels that Ed Miliband’s moved too far to the left.
-McDonnell makes Miliband look conservative by comparison: in 2011, he tacitly approved of a Marxist pamphlet calling for an armed working class revolutionary.
-In his foreword to the publication he called for ‘a climate of resistance’ against the coalition government.
+True or not, it hardly seems appropriate in 21st-century British political discourse, particularly with a public that felt that Ed Miliband took too sharp a move leftwards.
+Indeed, John McDonnell makes Miliband look conservative by comparison: in 2011, he tacitly approved of a Marxist pamphlet calling for an armed working class revolution; in his foreword to the publication he called for ‘a climate of resistance’ against the coalition government.

 John McDonnell, like Jeremy Corbyn, has been unwavering in his sympathy for Irish Republicans.